DonionZooimama/IG/README.txt

 hello

-dont take my shit bitch
+this is min fuck off bitch